 Personally yes, because through sports competitions children will learn the importance of discipline and sportsmanship.
 They will learn discipline since they have to undergo some types of training before competing with others such as physical training for endurance, mental skills training to strategize the game, and emotional skills training to make them learn how to manage their own emotions.

-Besides, when children join sports competitions, they will understand the value of sportsmanship that is giving respect to other sports players, especially their opponents, and having good relationships with them.
+Besides, when children join sports competitions, they will understand the value of sportsmanship which is giving respect to other sports players, especially their opponents, and having good relationships with them.
 So, by making children join some sports competitions, they will surely develop a character that is admirable.

 Sportsmanship [noun] – fair and generous behavior or treatment